GSA/challenges-and-prizes/_challenges/1104-chariot.md

 <p><strong>Total Cash Prize Pool</strong></p>
 <p>PSCR and its challenge partners will award prizes valued up to $1,100,000.</p>
 <p><strong>Prize Breakdown</strong></p>
-<p>Up to $888,000 in prizes are dedicated to the Augmented Reality interfaces for First Responders Contest.</p>
+<p>Up to $888,000 in prizes are dedicated to the Build Augmented Reality interfaces for First Responders Contest.</p>
 <p>Up to $212,000 in prizes are dedicated to the Emulate Smart City Data for Disaster Scenario Contest.</p>
 <p><strong>Non-monetary Prizes</strong></p>
 <p>Winning contestants will receive additional prizes and technical mentorship opportunities with key challenge partners from Magic Leap, First Responder Network Authority, FirstNet built with AT&amp;T, MSA Safety and Blueforce Development.</p>